Weight Loss Surgery Revision – A Second Chance

 - Mechanical Failure – occurs when there is an apparent hole in the LAP-BAND®, either in the port, tubing, or band itself.
 Instead of choosing to undergo another gastric banding procedure, or risk the continuous and uncomfortable task of having to access the port, patients will often consider other options, including the gastric sleeve.

 A number of alternatives to an unsuccessful LAP-BAND procedure exist for patients struggling to cope with the frustration of insufficient weight loss.
-According to Dr. Kim, one of the most popular choices is the gastric sleeve surgery as this procedure presents a viable solution to a number of the complications listed above.
+According to the Kim Bariatric Institute, one of the most popular choices is the gastric sleeve surgery as this procedure presents a viable solution to a number of the complications listed above.

 - The swallowing reflex is much easier with the gastric sleeve